 top of page

-southwest of Anchorage, Alaska after their boat capsized.
+—about 500 miles southwest of Anchorage, Alaska after their boat capsized.

 A mountain wave was to blame.